informatics-isi-edu/synspy/README.md

 - `9`: matched points from the fourth CSV (synapses *after*)
 - `0`: unmatched points from the fourth CSV

-The strictness of the point matching can be adjusted by environment parameters:
+The point matching and the pointcloud viz can be adjusted by environment parameters:
 - `INTENSITY_DISTANCE_RATIO`: intensity units vs microns for 4D nearest-neighbor
    - Applies to both nuclei and synapse pairing
    - By adjusting the relative weight of intensity vs distance, you can favor matching by spatial or intensity adjacency